webuild-consortium/architecture/adr/EUBW-attestation-format.md

 * semantic data processing
 * data framing

+Last but not least, semantic modelling allows for:
+* unambiguous interpretation of the data,
+* giving stronger, legally sound transactions and
+* more automation and reducing modelling (documentation) effort.

-Restricting EUBW usage to mDoc and SD-JWT-VC would greatly reduce the range of supported ecosystems and implementation options.
+Restricting EUBW usage to `mDoc` and `SD-JWT-VC` would greatly reduce the range of supported ecosystems and implementation options.
 Furthermore, it becomes difficult or almost impossible to implement use cases requiring complex attestation, support for linked attestations, and interoperability with global semantic vocabularies.

 ## Decision

-Define W3C VCDM 2.0 as the preferred attestation format for the EUBW.
+Define `W3C-VCDM` as the preferred attestation format for the EUBW.

 Allow the use case owners to define the mandatory and optional attestation formats depending on the specific needs of their use cases.